-Following decades of urbanisation, overexploitation and pollution, China is now experiencing a serious water shortage and flooding crisis, made worse by the climate crisis.
-Between late May and late July, 27 provinces, autonomous regions and municipalities across China have suffered severe flooding, with over 443 rivers flooded, 33 of which have swelled beyond historic levels, with more than 54.8 million people affected.
+Following decades of urbanisation, overexploitation and pollution, China is now experiencing a serious water shortage and floodings made worse by the climate crisis.
+In July 2021, the Chinese city of Zhengzhou, Henan, battled the heaviest rain in a millennia and devastating floods that killed at least 31 people and displaced 1.24 million residents.
+Since early June, 24 provinces across China have suffered severe flooding, with over 443 rivers flooded, 33 of which have swelled beyond historic levels, with more than 23.85 million people affected, according to the the Ministry of Water Resources.
 Water-related issues have increased in frequency and intensity over the last few decades, seriously affecting China’s society, environment and infrastructure, incurring average annual economic losses of over RMB ¥251 billion (USD$36 billion) between 2007 and 2016.
-A concept to reduce these risks in China could lie in sponge cities.
+Adopting widespread sponge city concepts across China could reduce these risks in the country.

 Many of these issues lie in the urbanisation rate in the country, which has increased by 14.5% since 2008.
 By 2035, 70% of the Chinese population is projected to live in urban areas, putting immense pressure on urban infrastructure, local environments and resources.
 This rapid urbanisation, alongside associated issues of pollution and unsustainable construction practices, is often seen as a consequence of economic reform and has created significant environmental and water-related problems in China’s urban areas.